jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now it's your turn.

-We first toy around with new technology.
-Checking news feeds, flying drones, taking endless photos, playing computer games are acts of non-playing characters learning the tools of player gods.
-To become a player god, we only need to use our toys as levers of power.

-When we hold our medical records, employment contracts, work portfolios, and other tools made by open-source heroes, in our own hands, we will finish what the Traitorous Eight started, and upgrade to the Internet Age.
+When we hold our medical records, employment contracts, work portfolios, and other levers of powers in our own hands, we will finish what the Traitorous Eight started, and upgrade to the Internet Age.

-All it takes to reach this new age is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
+All we need to reach this new and glorious age, is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
 Only a modern ruling philosophy will unite Main Street to see the big picture.

-Antagonism is our mutual enemy, which we must unite into a player god to win our game of civilization.
+Antagonism is our mutual enemy.
+Techvolution is the new philosophy for the Internet Age player god.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SlimGleefulDuiker' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

 <a href="https://gfycat.com/ifr/SlimGleefulDuiker" target="_blank" class="button small">Reader</a>

 _Each graphic improvement is your cyborgology getting upgraded.
 It means you have better education, cancer research, crime-fighting, electricity generation, product design and manufacturing, and so much more.
-The point is, we've technically evolved so fast, we've far outpaced our politics.
-We need to click a new philosophy, to start living happier lives in our real-life game of civilization.
 Credit: [Data Radar](https://www.youtube.com/watch?v=3H6hnFV-nDU)._

 We have all this incredible power at our fingertips, and we're letting bozo Left/Right political pundits tell us if climate change is real?
 We're stuck in two hours of traffic going to bullshit jobs because Michael Scott wants to have friends to boss around?